Property Management Blog

 arizona residenital landlord tenant act arizona law monthly rent payment security deposits rent pay

-During the tenant eviction, a landlord must follow the proper eviction procedures as per the landlord-tenant act for it to be successful.
-To begin, the first thing a landlord should do is serve the tenant with proper notice.
+During the tenant eviction, a landlord must follow the proper eviction procedures as per the act for it to be successful.
+To begin, the first thing a landlord should do is serve the tenant with proper written notice.
 For nonpayment of rent, for example, a landlord must serve the tenant with a 5-day Notice to Pay or Quit.

 This informs that there are 5 days to pay what the tenant owes or they move out.
 If they don’t abide by this notice, a landlord can then file an eviction lawsuit against them in court with an Arizona state law enforcement agency.